 The Role of Trustees

 Understanding the role of trustees is crucial for the effective management of a trust in the UK.
-Trustees are appointed to manage the trust assets and ensure that the trust is administered according to its deed and the law.
+Trustees are the legal owners of the trust assets and carry significant legal responsibilities — they must always act in the best interests of the beneficiaries, not themselves.

 Responsibilities of Trustees

-- Ensuring compliance with the trust deed and relevant laws
+- Ensuring compliance with the trust deed, relevant legislation, and HMRC reporting obligations

 Powers of Trustees

-Trustees are granted various powers under the trust deed or by law, including:
+Trustees are granted various powers under the trust deed and by legislation, including:

-- The power to make decisions regarding the distribution of trust assets
+- The power to make decisions regarding distributions of income and capital to beneficiaries

-- The power to delegate certain responsibilities to professionals
+- The power to delegate certain functions to professionals (such as investment managers)

-These powers enable trustees to manage the trust effectively and make decisions that are in the best interests of the beneficiaries.
+These powers enable trustees to manage the trust effectively while remaining bound by their fiduciary duties to the beneficiaries.

 Trustee Fees and Charges